This image is from the Raspberry Pi Foundation. Source.

 Get started and reach out

-For those of you who will upgrade to the Raspberry Pi 3 B+, we are excited to provide Screenly Pro compatibility with this new and improved hardware.
+For those of you who will upgrade to the Raspberry Pi 3 Model B+, we are excited to provide Screenly Pro compatibility with this new and improved hardware.
 To get started with your 3 B+ powered digital signage, you need the latest Screenly Pro disk image.
 You can find this under ‘Add Screen’ in your management portal Please note that there is no separate disk image.
 Going forward, the Raspberry Pi 3 Model B and Raspberry Pi 3 Model B+ will share the same disk image.

-Do let us know your experiences with digital signage on the Raspberry Pi 3 B+, we’re always keen to hear from our users.
+Do let us know your experiences with digital signage on the Raspberry Pi 3 Model B+, we’re always keen to hear from our users.
 As always, if you experience any issues, please reach out to the Screenly Help Center for a prompt reply.
 For more detailed information, please see this post.